vikchupak/Docker/RepoLogin.md

 # Auth to DockerHub

 We do not need to authenticate to DockerHub and provide hostname explicitly.
-It is used as default.
+It is used as default repository.
 ```bash
 # By default, docker pulls from DockerHub
 docker pull redis